-The 4th of July holiday is a festive day of celebration for people, but fireworks can be terrifying for our pets.
+The July Fourth holiday is a festive day of celebration for people, but fireworks can be terrifying for our pets.
 Moreover, many pets tend to get lost in the commotion of Independence Day festivities.
-“There is typically a spike in the number of stray animals that we receive the day after a big holiday, like the 4th of July,” said Dr. Gary Weitzman, president and CEO of San Diego Humane Society.
-To keep pets safe this 4th of July, San Diego Humane Society offers the following tips:
+“There is typically a spike in the number of stray animals that we receive the day after a big holiday, like July Fourth,” said Dr. Gary Weitzman, president and CEO of San Diego Humane Society.
+To keep pets safe this July Fourth, San Diego Humane Society offers the following tips:

 - Pets are members of our family, so it is understandable to want to include them in your holiday plans.
 But it’s safer and less stressful for your pet if you keep them inside as fireworks can be scary and stressful for them!
 Pets have a heightened sense of hearing so the jolts and loud noises cause many animals to flee in search of safe haven.
 Thundershirts can also help to ease anxiety for firework phobic dogs.

 - In advance, prepare a comfortable refuge for your pets to retreat to during the holiday.
 Provide your furry loved one a crate or bed to snuggle in and consider leaving on the TV or playing soothing music to help drown out the noise and ease anxiety.
 Giving your pets their favorite treat or toy provides enrichment and will help keep them busy throughout the day.